-The formal requirements for the PhD degree are the following: completion of the coursework mandated by the individual degree program, fulfillment of the residency requirement, formal training in the Responsible Conduct of Research for students as appropriate, qualifying and/or comprehensive examination(s) or equivalent if required by the degree program, continuous registration, a final oral examination conducted by the student's PhD committee and submission of a dissertation to the relevant Graduate Office and to ProQuest (or a University-sanctioned successor system) for archiving.
+The formal requirements for the PhD degree are the following: completion of the coursework mandated by the individual degree program, fulfillment of the residency requirement, achieving sufficient progress in degree milestones specified by the relevant PhD program, formal training in the Responsible Conduct of Research for students as appropriate, qualifying and/or comprehensive examination(s) or equivalent if required by the degree program, a final oral examination conducted by the student's PhD committee and submission of a dissertation to the relevant Graduate Office and to ProQuest (or a University-sanctioned successor system) for archiving.
 The dissertation must be based on original and independent research.